Elián Herrera (baseball)

-Career
+Playing career

 Los Angeles Dodgers

 A native of the Dominican Republic, Herrera signed with the Los Angeles Dodgers as an undrafted free agent in 2006 and began play with the rookie class Gulf Coast Dodgers, where he was selected as a Gulf Coast League All-Star.
-In 2007, he played at three levels, with the rookie class Ogden Raptors, Class-A Great Lakes Loons and A-Advanced Inland Empire 66ers of San Bernardino.
+In 2007, he played at three levels, with the rookie–level Ogden Raptors, Single–A Great Lakes Loons and High–A Inland Empire 66ers of San Bernardino.
 Overall, he appeared in 70 games and hit .255.
 He appeared in only 37 games in 2008, for the same three teams, and hit .292.

-In 2010, Herrera played in 97 games for the AA Chattanooga Lookouts, hitting .258 and also stole 31 bases.
-He also played in 25 games in AAA for the Albuquerque Isotopes, where he hit .229.
+In 2010, Herrera played in 97 games for the Double–A Chattanooga Lookouts, hitting .258 and also stole 31 bases.
+He also played in 25 games in Triple–A for the Albuquerque Isotopes, where he hit .229.
 For the 2011 season he played exclusively for Chattanooga, appearing in 116 games, hitting .278 and stealing 33 bases.